Publications

 Sometimes you need help.
 Sometimes you are help.
 This flow chart outlines the process of responding to distressed people.

 You want to help.
 As a friend, professional, family or community member, you may encounter people in distress.
-This information will help you know what to look for, recognize warning signs and figure out a course of action.
+This information will help you know what to look for, recognize warning signs and take a course of action.

 • Nervousness, agitation or irritability